Thewbi/ULX3S/sdram/README.md

 1. Go through the initialization steps (only once).
 1. Call the ACTIVE command for bank, row.
+1. Provide data at the DQ port (the port for data)
 1. CALL the WRITE command for the column and to optionally activate auto-precharge.
-1. Write data via DQ (the port for data)
 1. Call the PRECHARGE command to writeback the data and to close the row.

 The process to READ from memory is: